ekowabaka/ekowabaka.me/blog/posts/2008-06-04-lfs-my-linux-last-stop.md

-<<<
+---
-title="LFS - My Linux Last Stop"
+title: "LFS - My Linux Last Stop"
-tags="firefox, lfs, Linux, linux from scratch, mulinux, openoffice, pentium, slax, ubuntu, xfce" category="How To do Stuff"
->>>
+tags:
+    - firefox
+    - lfs
+    - Linux
+    - linux from scratch
+    - mulinux
+    - openoffice
+    - pentium
+    - slax
+    - ubuntu
+    - xfce
+category: "How To do Stuff"
+---
 Four years ago, when I first entered the university, I really wanted to learn a lot before I was taught so I decided to try the new craze everybody was talking about...
 LINUX.
 It sounded very cool to tell someone that you have Linux on your